Welcome to the Junior School

 Reports and Parents' Evenings

-During the academic year there will be two parent consultation evenings in November and April, where you will have the opportunity to meet with your child’s form teacher to discuss progress to date.
+During the academic year there will be two parent consultation evenings in November and April (online and in person options will be available), where you will have the opportunity to meet with your child’s form teacher to discuss progress to date.
 In addition to these, children will be issued with a report grade card in November, a full written report in March and a final report grade card at the end of the summer term.
 In September and January there are parent information meetings regarding the forthcoming curriculum and visits details.

 At Bedford Modern School we pride ourselves on offering a rich academic educational experience both inside and outside the classroom.
-The subjects taught are: English, Mathematics, Humanities (Geography, History, Religious Education), Science, Modern Languages, Drama, Art, Music, Information and Communication Technology (ICT), Design Technology, Physical Education, PSHE, Reflection and Wellbeing, Swimming and Games.
+The subjects taught are: English, Mathematics, Humanities (Geography, History and Religious Education), Science, Modern Foreign Languages, Drama, Art, Music, Information and Communication Technology (ICT), Design Technology, Physical Education, Personal, Social, Heath and Economic Education (PSHE), Reflection and Wellbeing, Swimming and Games.

 The following provides some information on the dimensions of academic life here at BMS away from the everyday classroom lesson.
 Mrs Woodhouse is our SENCo and leads on our Academic Support work on a day-to-day basis.
-Mrs Harpin retains overall oversight of Academic Support, generic Study Support and Academic Extension as Director of Studies.
+Mrs Harpin retains overall oversight of Academic Support, generic Study Support and Academic Extension as Deputy Head Academic.

 Academic Support: assistance provided by the Academic Support team to those with a diagnosed, recognised learning need or disability.
 An exemplar student would be someone with dyslexia.
 Please see supporting information on Academic Support provision on our website here.

 Study Support: support provided by departments and other members of staff to those with generic study queries or specific subject concerns.
 An exemplar student would be someone struggling with algebra going to a Maths lunchtime session, or a student gaining some help with generic revision skills in a study support session run for anyone in the School.